 Because Aussies are generally very intelligent, they can be trained to do a variety of different tasks:

-- Trainers typically perform positive reinforcement by rewarding them with snacks, toys or praise.
+- Trainers use positive reinforcement by rewarding them with treats, clickers, or praise.

-- They can learn a lot of basic tricks, but they can also learn more difficult tasks.
+- They can also learn more difficult tasks.

 Keep in mind that this can vary from dog to dog, and even though it’s usually pretty simple to train an Australian Shepherd, this doesn’t mean that it won’t take time and patience.
 It shouldn’t take too long in most cases, and it won’t take much actual effort to train Aussies because of their intelligence, but that’s just for the initial training period.

-Because Australian Shepherds are so energetic, many owners actually play and train their dogs regularly.
 If you’re going to own and properly take care of an Aussie, you’re going to need to find a way to give the dog regular mental and physical exercise.
 Many Aussie owners use training as a structured activity because it also provides the benefit of the dog learning a new skill or trick.
+Here is a quick read on 7 steps to train an Aussie.

 In fact, many Australian Shepherds need some sort of activity to do every day for about 30 to 60 minutes.
 So if you have a busy schedule or you feel like you won’t have the energy to train or play with your dog on a regular basis, this is an important factor you have to consider if you’re considering whether to get an Australian Shepherd or not.